 - Vegetarian (ovo-lacto) are welcome.
 It's not difficult to improvise some veggie tapas in Barcelona, but it's best you let us know in advance.

 - Vegan are harder to cater.
 We definitely need to know in advance to plan accordingly.
-We also suggest you book a lunchtime tour so we can take you to the Boqueria Market bars where it’ll be easier to offer you a feast.

 - Gluten-free can be accommodated if you can handle crossed-contamination and traces.